 How can we help you

 We strongly believe in IHI’s strategy to further cross-sectoral innovations, which in the end will have a real and sustainable impact on patient and patient care.
 But how do you find the right consortium partners in these sectors that are still often isolated?
 How do you ensure that you are at the right table on time?
-How do you align your goals with those of others?’ ttopstart has more than 10 years of experience in bringing together partners, in particular in IMI projects.
-And we developed a set of ‘best practices’ to keep all your consortium partners engaged and focused on the real impact for patients.
+How do you align your goals with those of others?’ ttopstart has more than 12 years of experience in bringing together partners, in particular in IMI and this year iHI projects.
+We developed a set of ‘best practices’ to keep all your consortium partners engaged and focused on the real impact for patients.
 Have a look at our client stories

-The end of April 2022, IHI published draft topics, which will help you to start on time to work on your proposal and look for partners.
+The beginning of October, IHI published draft topics, which will help you to start on time to work on your proposal and look for partners.

 Like IMI, IHI will run open, competitive Calls for proposals.
 It will continue to publish draft topic texts before the Call launch to give applicants additional time to work on proposals.